Yellow 6467 metres, CR75.0/130

 64 by Jared Harvey in 2017 Vodacom Origins.

 The second is a glorious short par 4 from a high set of tees with a large dam guarding the left side of the hole; No 13 is a tight downhill par 4 with forest on both sides of the fairway; while the 442-metre 18th is one of South Africa’s great finishing holes, and a favourite of Weiskopf’s.
 A dogleg left from an elevated tee with cross bunkers guarding the left side off the tee, with the approach to a raised green.

-There are two luxury hotels within the Zimbali resort, the Fairmont Zimbali Lodge next to the golf clubhouse and overlooking the course, and the larger 154-room Fairmont Resort Hotel on the Indian Ocean shoreline.
+There are two luxury hotels within the resort, the Zimbali Lodge close by the golf clubhouse and overlooking the course, and the larger 154-room Capital Zimbali Hotel on the Indian Ocean shoreline.

 2021 Steve Phytides & Jemima Ullyett